challahan/portfolio/_projects/2016-11-20-strategic-roadmap.md

 date: 2016-11-20
 ---

-IdeaBase partnered with Kent State University's Strategic Roadmap to a Distinctive Kent State.
+IdeaBase worked on Kent State University's Strategic Roadmap to a Distinctive Kent State in Fall 2016.
 This interactive roadmap was developed based on design concepts, photography and videography from University Communications and Marketing.
 Working with a student web developer, we worked on the development and responsive implementation of the report, including:

 * Writing all front-end HTML and SCSS
 * Implementing third-party JavaScript for menus